liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 ### Message Board Permissions [](id=permissions)

-To edit Message Boards permissions, click the *Permissions* button.
+To edit message board permissions, click the *Permissions* button.
 The permissions screen allows you to grant and revoke a role's ability to access parts of the application and perform particular actions.